cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/organizers/create.md

 ## Try it out

-Enter your access token for the Entry API test environment below, choose a unique website and click the "Send API request" button to create the event from the example above.
+Enter your access token for the Entry API test environment below, choose a unique website and click the "Send API request" button to create the organizer from the example above.

 ```json http
 {